Jane Chiang Sieh

 Fellow Since 1989

-This profile was prepared when Jane Chiang Sieh was elected to the Ashoka Fellowship in 1989.
+This description of Jane Chiang Sieh's work was prepared when Jane Chiang Sieh was elected to the Ashoka Fellowship in 1989.

 Jane Sieh works with adolescent girls from the slums of Campinas, SP, offering them an alternative to life on the street.